-The Preferred Shares Rights Plan and certain provisions of our Amended and Restated Certificate of Incorporation and Bylaws contain provisions that could delay or prevent a change in control of our company.
+Certain provisions of our Amended and Restated Certificate of Incorporation and Bylaws could also delay or prevent a change in control of our company.
 Some of these provisions:

 - authorize the issuance of preferred stock by the Board of Directors without prior stockholder approval, commonly referred to as "blank check" preferred stock, with rights senior to those of common stock; - prohibit stockholder actions by written consent; - specify procedures for director nominations by stockholders and submission of other proposals for consideration at stockholder meetings; and - eliminate cumulative voting in the election of directors.